 5. Conclusions

-While biocontrol has been recognized as a valuable tool for sustainable agriculture, whether generalist predators can serve as effective biocontrol agents in pest management remains unclear.
-Our study helps solve this long-standing puzzle by using stable isotope analysis to quantify the diet composition of GAPs (spiders and ladybeetles) over the rice growth season and identifying the underlying mechanisms for enemy-pest interactions in rice farms over three consecutive years.
-The results show a high proportion of rice pests in GAPs’ diets in both organic and conventional rice farms (e.g., 80-97% at the ripening stage), suggesting that these generalist predators function as “pest specialists” at late crop stages (when rice plants are fruiting and pests are abundant).
-The high pest consumption remained consistent across years regardless of abiotic and biotic conditions, demonstrating the potential that generalist predators may produce a stable, predictable top-down effect on pests.
+While biocontrol has been recognized as a valuable approach to sustainable agriculture, whether generalist predators can serve as effective biocontrol agents in pest management remains unclear.
+Our study helps solve this long-standing puzzle by using stable isotope analysis to quantify the diet composition of generalist arthropod predators (spiders and ladybeetles) over the rice growing season and by identifying the underlying mechanisms for enemy-pest interactions in rice farms for three consecutive years.
+The results show a high proportion of rice pests in predators’ diets in both organic and conventional rice farms (e.g., 80-97% at the ripening stage), suggesting that these generalist predators function as “pest specialists” at late crop stages when rice plants are fruiting.
+The high pest consumption remained consistent across years regardless of fluctuations in abiotic and biotic conditions, demonstrating that generalist predators may produce a stable, predictable top-down effect on pests.
 Overall, our study lends support to applying generalist predators as biocontrol agents in both organic and conventional rice farms.
-As sustainable agriculture has become more important than ever in human history, incorporating the ubiquitous generalist predators into pest management, such as maintaining healthy populations of these predators, will likely open a promising avenue towards this goal.
+As sustainable agriculture has become more important than ever in human history, incorporating the ubiquitous generalist predators into pest management and maintaining healthy populations of these predators will likely open a promising avenue towards this goal.

 Appendix A and B. Supporting information